 - You’re stuck now, so why bother?

-When you listen to podcasts, it’s an effective means of rising above any negative noise in your head.
 Regardless if it’s drawing inspiration from other freelancers’ success, extracting new workflows, discovering new tools that will help your business (or your clients!), podcasts should be something you seriously consider if you haven’t yet.
 Here are nine of my recommended podcasts for freelancers.

 The New York Times called Tim Ferriss “the world’s best guinea pig,” not without sound reason.
 Non-readers might begin skeptics about “The Four-Hour Workweek” Ferriss proposes, but a few episodes from his self-titled show can easily turn one into a fan.
 His roster of guests, which consists of key figures from vastly different arenas, is as eclectic as his life experiments, and yields incredible insight for anyone who wants to make life better.